-40. Superannuation arrangements for the Care Inspectorate staff are subject to the approval of the SG.
+- 45. Superannuation arrangements for the Care Inspectorate staff are subject to the approval of the SG.
 Care Inspectorate staff shall normally be eligible for a pension provided by the Tayside Superannuation Fund (a local government pension scheme administered by Dundee City Council).
-Staff may opt out of the occupational pension scheme provided by the Care Inspectorate, but the Care Inspectorate will not make any employers' contributions to any alternative pension arrangement.

-41. Any proposal by the Care Inspectorate to move from existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the SG.
-Proposals on compensation payments must comply with the Severance, Early Retirement and Redundancy Terms section of the SPFM.
-This includes referral to the SG of any proposed compensation payment being considered for an individual outwith any existing approved scheme and before the individual is approached and any offer made either orally or in writing.
+Staff may opt out of the occupational pension scheme provided by the Care Inspectorate, but the Care Inspectorate will not make any employers' contributions to any alternative pension arrangement. - 46.
+Any proposal by the Care Inspectorate to move from existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the SG.
+Proposals on compensation payments must comply with the Settlement Agreements, Severance, Early Retirement and Redundancy Terms section of the SPFM.
+This includes referral to the SG of any proposed severance scheme (for example, a scheme for voluntary exit), business case for a settlement agreement being considered for an individual, or proposal to make any other compensation payment.
+In all instances, a body should engage with the SG prior to proceeding with proposed severance options, and prior to making any offer either orally or in writing.